 Dark blue text on a light blue background

-This button is a happy example of a company still in existence.
-Wendell-Greenwood started Charles W. Wendell.
+Wendell-Greenwood is a stamps and badges corporation started by Charles W. Wendell.
 A printer, he arrived in Minneapolis in 1886 to run a branch print shop for his employer.
 Wendell and C. W. Greenwood bought the shop for themselves in 1886.
-Newspaper ads show them advertising lodge supplies for fraternal orders, flags for decorating, and ladies laces and embroidery.
-A 1914 ad advertised celluloid buttons.
-They were sued in 1920 for using a trade union label on buttons without permission.
+Advertising lodge supplies for fraternal orders, flags for decorating, and ladies laces and embroidery in the newspaper, their varied business ventures seemed to pare down by 1914, when they were specifically advertising celluloid buttons.
+They were sued in 1920 for using a trade union label on buttons without permission, however, the company would bounce back in popularity.
+Wendell-Greenwood also manufactured the original Alcoholics Anonymous medallion.
 The company, now known as Wendell’s, has weathered relocations and new owners.
-They are still in greater Minneapolis.
-They also made the original Alcoholics Anonymous medallion.
+The company still remains in greater Minneapolis.

 (1914, May 30).
 Wendell-Greenwood Co.
 The Minneapolis Star (Minneapolis, Minnesota).
 P. 102.